ajakaja/ajakaja.github.io/_posts/2020-10-15-ea-operations.md

 The result is the 'rejection' of $$\b{b}$$ off of $$\b{a}$$.
 It doesn't quite 'invert' $$\^$$, but it's a pretty sensible result.
 It is commutative due to our definition of the two sided interior product (both terms on contract left-to-right either way).
 If $$\b{a \^ b} = 0$$ in the first place, then this rightfully says that $$\b{b}_{\perp \b{a}} = 0$$ as well, which is nice.

-**Multivector division 2**: the second way of defining this is to allow the result to be some sort of general object, not a single-value:
+**Multivector division 2**: Allow the result to be some sort of general object, not a single-value:

 $$\alpha^{-1} \beta = \frac{\alpha}{\| \alpha \|^2} \cdot \beta + K$$

 where $$K$$ is "the space of all multivectors $$\gamma$$ with $$\alpha \^ \gamma = 0$$".
 This operation produces the true preimage of multiplication via $$\^$$, at the loss of an easy way to represent the result.
 But I suspect this definition is good and meaningful and is sometimes necessary to get the 'correct' answer.

-**Multivector division 3**:
+**Multivector division 3**: Use the geometric product.

 The geometric product produces something that actually _is_ division on GA's versions of complex numbers and quaternions (even-graded elements of $$\^ \bb{R}^2$$ and $$\^ \bb{R}^3$$):